-Hempnall Parish Council adopted the Code of Conduct detailed below at a meeting held on 10th June 2012.
+Hempnall Parish Council adopted the Code of Conduct detailed below at a meeting held on 21 February 2023.
 If you have any queries regarding the conduct of Parish Councillors, in the first instance, please contact either the Councillor concerned, the Chairman or the Clerk of the Hempnall Parish Council.
-If the matter is not resolved to your satisfaction you also have the right to contact the Standards Officer at South Norfollk District Council, Swan Lane, Long Stratton NR15 2XE.
+If the matter is not resolved to your satisfaction you also have the right to contact the Standards Officer at South Norfolk District Council.

 Hempnall Parish Council’s Publication Scheme